By using our website, you agree to our use of cookies (Visit our privacy policy).

 Writing a script in a new language is a significant challenge on its own.

-Translators need to balance the literal meaning of the original script with the need to cater to a totally different audience.
+Translators need to balance the literal meaning of the original script with the expectations of different audiences.

-That said, this process becomes even more complicated when the script needs to match an existing video or animation.
+This becomes even more complicated when the script needs to match an existing video.

 Like any other voice over work, dubbing is at its best when the voice actors are tailored to the specific needs of the job.

-While it’s impossible to find a perfect match for an original actor, you can still take steps to find the best possible voice actor in the target language.
+It’s impossible to find a perfect match for an original actor, but you should still try to find the best possible voice actor in the target language.

-Make sure to write a clear job description that tells applicants exactly what you’re looking for—you can even include a recording of the original voice actor.
+Make sure to write a clear job description that tells applicants exactly what you’re looking for.

 Recording the Dub

-Once you have a final script and a team of voice actors, you’re ready to record the new voice tracks.
+Once you have a final script and a team of voice actors, you’re ready to start recording.

-Professional voice actors often have cutting-edge equipment to optimize the quality of the recording and minimize background noise, ensuring the best final product possible.
+Professional voice actors use cutting-edge equipment to optimize recording quality and minimize background noise.

-They generally also have dedicated spaces for professional-quality recordings, removing the need to reserve studio space (although a studio environment may be preferable for some projects.
+Many also have dedicated home studios for professional-quality recordings, removing the need to pay for studio space.

 Dub recording usually involves actors reading their lines while watching the same point in the original video.